 Nigella Sativa For Skin Cancer

-Nigella Sativa displays considerable anti-tumour activity when applied topically… See link to the study relating to this effect below.
+Nigella Sativa displays considerable anti-tumour activity when applied topically… See the anti-cancer link to the study relating to this effect below.

 Nigella Sativa Is An Anti-Histamine